 OpenMediaVault has a web-based administration that is easy to understand with support for multiple languages, scheduled jobs.
 Networking support includes IPv6 support and Wake On LAN.
 OpenMediaVault can support hard drives with GPT partitions, EXT file system, and its further types and multiple features for volume management.
 Being a server OS, it supports the SSH, FTP, TFTP, SMB, CIFS, Rsync, BitTorrent services and protocols which can be expanded with plugins.

 FreeNAS is the first recommendation for the home server OS by many people who have experience with home and small-scale servers.
-FreeNAS is the most popular server OS which is more focused toward power users, so this may not be recommended for people who are making a home server for the first time.
+FreeNAS is the most popular server OS which is more focused on power users, so this may not be recommended for people who are making a home server for the first time.
 FreeNAS’ latest version supports the ZFS file system with support for different RAID configuration but it requires a lot of RAM.
 For every terabyte of storage, FreeNAS requires 1 GB of RAM.
 Because of this, you will need newer hardware to make a server.

 FreeNAS is recommended if you are making an enterprise-grade server for your home or small office.
-FreeNAS supports plugins like Plex, Transmission and Subsonic FreeNAS also supports backup services like PC-BSD Life Preserver, Windows Backup, rsync and can encrypt and make snapshots of your entire storage.
+FreeNAS supports plugins like Plex, Transmission and Subsonic FreeNAS also supports backup services like PC-BSD Life Preserver, Windows Backup, rsync and can encrypt and take snapshots of your entire storage.
 FreeNAS is based on FreeBSD.

 XigmaNAS (previously called ‘NAS4Free’) is very similar to the FreeNAS server OS if you want to make a server with low-powered hardware.
 It is a lightweight home server OS which is highly recommended for people who want to make a home server with old components.